Dancing on Ice: Dancing on Ice Goes Gold (2012)

 An Olympic special aired on 22 July 2012, before the London 2012 Summer Olympics.
 It featured medal-winning Olympic athletes.

 The one-off special featured the judges from series 7, with Phillip Schofield and Christine Bleakley returning as presenters.
 Torvill & Dean unveiled a new and specially-crafted performance.
 Head judge, Robin Cousins also performed a solo routine for first time in twelve years.

 The judges scores were added to the studio audiences votes to decide the winner.
 No public vote took place, as the programme was recorded earlier in the year.

 Dancing on Ice Friday (2010)

 A brand new spin-off show for the 2010 series of Dancing on Ice, appropriately called Dancing on Ice Friday, gave viewers the insight to the training of the celebrities over the last week.
-It was presented by television presenter Ben Shephard and former contestant and Loose Women star Coleen Nolan.
+It was presented by Ben Shephard and former contestant and Loose Women panellist Coleen Nolan.
 The show was broadcast from 8 pm to 8.30 pm on Friday evenings on ITV throughout the duration of the main shows season.
 STV who broadcast the main show did not broadcast this on the Friday evening but after repeating the previous week's main show on the following Saturday afternoon.
 Due to poor ratings, Dancing on Ice Friday was axed prior to the 2011 series.